How to Get an International Internship

-- Book a follow-up appointment with the Coordinator of Education Abroad.
+- Book a follow-up appointment with the Manager of Education Abroad and International Fellowships.

 - Find accommodations/housing for your internships.
 The organization you are working for might provide you with housing OR have recommendations about where to live while you are interning.
 Figure out how long you will commute from your residence to your internship.
 Upload this information to your Education Abroad Application (firstname.lastname@example.org)

 - Prepare a budget for your time (see SAMPLE BUDGET WORKSHEET).
 Once you have totaled your expected expenses, upload your budget to your Education Abroad application (abroad.gallaudet.edu)

 - Call your health insurance company and ask what type of coverage they can offer you while you are abroad.